Getting a Colorado med badge?

 GIMME THE LOOT

-OK, so you have your filled-out application and ID/proof of residency in your pocket, but let’s not forget the application fee of $75!
+OK, so you have your filled-out application and ID/proof of residency in your pocket, but let’s not forget the application fee of $150!
 So, head to the ATM or write out a check or money order, because you need EXACT CHANGE to make this work.
 Sure, you can ask other people in the waiting room for change, but that just slows down the process even more.
-Now, if you opt to skip the cash route, just be sure to make your check or money order out to Colorado Medical Marijuana Enforcement Division (MMED) – DOR.
-They don’t list the “DOR” (Department of Revenue) part on their website, but they will ask you in the office to squeeze a DOR onto the check, if you haven’t already.
+Now, if you opt to skip the cash route, just be sure to make your check or money order out to Colorado Department of Revenue (DOR).

-Now, you’re going to want to grab your filled-out application, ID, proof of residency and money, and get yourself to the Medical Marijuana Enforcement Division at 455 Sherman Street, Suite 390, Denver, CO 80203.
+Now, you're going to want to grab your filled-out application, ID, proof of residency and money, and get yourself to the Marijuana Enforcement Division at 455 Sherman Street, Suite 390, Denver, CO 80203.
 Their hours are 8 AM to 5 PM, Monday through Friday.
-Now, the building does offer a free parking garage for visitors, but you’ll have to move your car every 2 hours and may have a hard time parking in the garage, since it has such tight quarters.
-But regardless of where you park, you’re going to want to get there around 8 AM and sign in as soon as they’ll let you, because people are served on a first-come, first-served basis, based on that sign in sheet.
-And luckily for you, the days of the whole “lottery” deal and stamps are long gone, but you have to get here early enough to ensure you are seen, because you have a bit of waiting ahead of you.
+Now, the building does offer a free parking garage for visitors, but you'll have to move your car every 2 hours and may have a hard time parking in the garage, since it has such tight quarters.
+But regardless of where you park, you're going to want to get there around 8 AM and sign in as soon as they'll let you, because people are served on a first-come, first-served basis, based on that sign in sheet.
+And luckily for you, the days of the whole "lottery" deal and stamps are long gone, but you have to get here early enough to ensure you are seen, because you have a bit of waiting ahead of you.
 And it looks like now you can call the Colorado Springs office and set up an appointment at these numbers: (719) 570-5622 for Colorado Springs, (970) 248-7181 for Grand Junction, or (303) 866-2274 for the Longmont office.
 Things are getting better; you don’t have to drive as far and you’ll be seen quicker!

 HAVE A SEAT